prests/rcos-status-updates/fall_2018/week_09.md

 #### Status Report

 This semester I expanded my horizons, and I went into a field of Computer Science that I've never explored before.
-I piloted the devlopment of RushMe's Android app.
+I piloted the development of RushMe's Android app.
 While I had plenty of experience coding in java, I did not have any experience programming in java for an app.
 There was a big learning curve for me and I had to watch a lot of videos and read through a lot of documentation to start going.
 I started using Android Studio which was a new IDE that was intimidating at first.
 Android Studio allows you not only to code java classes and methods to perform certain tasks but to edit XML files on the fly which are the setup for all the pages seen in an Android app.
 XML files are similar structure to that of HTML files but customization can be done right on the file and not need something like CSS.

 When I first started I primarily made static apps that didn't do much other than add things together and print on a screen.
 This was just so I learned how to link an element in an XML file to a variable in a java file.
 With this link I could make edits in the java file and then have them appear on the app's XML page.